 All APs that are members of a multiple BSSID set shall use the same BSS color.

+All APs that are members of an Intra-BSS set shall use the same BSS color. (#11742)

 Intra-BSS and inter-BSS frame determination